Aid convoy enters Syria enclave as regime presses offensive

 At least 10 people were killed in the town of Hammuriyeh, said the Britain-based Observatory, which relies on a network of sources inside Syria.

-Another four died in the towns of Hazeh and Jisreen, the monitor said, bringing to 709 the number of civilians killed since the assault began.
+Another 19 died in Jisreen and other towns, the monitor said, bringing to 724 the number of civilians killed since the assault began, including at least 170 children.

+The UN Human Rights Council on Monday ordered investigators to probe the latest violence, after the world body's rights chief warned crimes against humanity had likely been committed and that its perpetrators would not "get away with this."

 Regime troops and allied forces pushed into the enclave from the east in recent days and by early Monday had retaken a third of Eastern Ghouta, according to the Observatory.